Dealers Question If Recalls Will Fix Toyota's Problems

 CHRIS ARNOLD: If you drive a Toyota, the chance of your car crashing due to unintended acceleration is extremely remote.
 Still, some drivers say their engines have inexplicably stated accelerating.

-DONALD JOHNSON (Retired bank executive): Just out of the blue, coming out of a supermarket in North Quincy, and all of a sudden the engine, you could sense it was roaring.
+DONALD JOHNSON: Just out of the blue, coming out of a supermarket in North Quincy, and all of a sudden the engine, you could sense it was roaring.

 ARNOLD: Donald Johnson is a retired bank executive.
 He's come into the Expressway Toyota Dealership in Boston.
 He's here to get the recall done on his '08 Toyota Avalon.
 Just a few days ago, he and his wife were leaving a grocery store parking lot.
 He was waiting for the red light to turn green, and he says his car tried to take off on him.

-Mr. ROBERT BOCH (Owner, Expressway Toyota Dealership): My livelihood depends on it.
+ROBERT BOCH: My livelihood depends on it.
 We want to make sure that this is the correct repair.
 And they tell us it is.
 I believe them.

 ARNOLD: Boch says the recall effort has been going pretty smoothly.
 They have plenty of parts to do the repairs.
 Still, his sales are down.